 When you are healing a vaginal cut, you are literally growing new skin and patching up wounds, so having the right nutrients in good supply will help heal your vulvar or vaginal cut quickly.

 What you eat matters when it comes to your vaginal fissure.
-In particular protein (makes your ‘meat’) and zinc and vitamin C (for collagen) are required for faster wound-healing.
+In particular, protein ( your ‘meat’), zinc and vitamin C (for collagen) are required for faster wound healing.

 Check your protein levels.
 If you have weak, flaky nails, that may be a sign that you aren’t getting enough protein.

-But, you also need protein to produce your happy-feelings neurotransmitters, so if you suffer anxiety and mood problems, make sure you’re getting enough protein every day to produce your brain chemicals.
+But you also need protein to produce your neurotransmitters, so if you suffer from anxiety and mood problems, make sure you’re getting enough protein every day to produce your brain chemicals.

 My Vagina practitioners recommend a palm-sized portion of protein with every meal for a healthy body.
 That could be an egg, meat, cheese, lentils, chickpeas, seafood, or nuts.
 You can also try protein shakes.

-Note for YOU if you have digestive disabilities and cuts
+Note for YOU if you have digestive disabilities and vaginal or labial cuts

-Without mincing words here, if you are funny with food, you may not be getting all the nutrients you need to heal well.
-Book in with a practitioner.
+Without mincing words here, if you and food have a love-hate relationship, you may not get all the nutrients you need to heal well.
+If your digestion needs work, book in with a practitioner for help.

 Feeling stuck?
 Getting help for chronic cuts

-If you are still suffering or your vulvar cut or vaginal tear seems to be getting worse, make sure you see your healthcare practitioner for advice or book in with a My Vagina vulvovaginal specialist naturopath for holistic assessment and advice.
+If you are still suffering or your vulvar cut or vaginal tear seems to be getting worse, see your healthcare practitioner or book in with a My Vagina vulvovaginal specialist naturopath for holistic assessment and treatment.

 References1–5